yan7109/PokemonGoMove/README.md

 ### Open foo.xcodeproj

 Connect your iOS device and run the project.
+Remember in to turn simulate location on.
+Very important: Debug->Simulate Location->PokemonLocation is checked, otherwise it will not work.

 ### Start web server